Aniket-mon/JTR-Workshop/README.md

 * The flag is the password you successfully crack.
 * You have **only one chance** to submit your answers via the Google Form, so double-check your findings before submission.

+## 📈 Scoring
+* Your final score isn't just about accuracy—it's also about speed.
+The time you take to submit the form will be used to calculate your final score.
+A faster submission leads to a higher score.

+* Your score will be calculated using a formula that rewards both the number of correct flags and the time you took to submit them.
+Aim for both precision and speed to climb to the top of the leaderboard!

 ## 🏁 Flag Submission Form

 Once you have collected all the flags, submit them through the official form to log your score.
+Remember, the clock is ticking!

 ➡️ [**Submit Your Flags Here**](https://forms.gle/JDarKjftaBj3LAEK9)